Infinite Frontier Year Twenty (Part 2)

 states that a few weeks have passed since the attack on Ma and Pa Kent, hence placement here.
 Jay Nakamura assembles with other members of The Truth (Aerie, Chaos Kitten, Thylacine, and TNTeen) to watch a live Lex Luthor public address, in which Luthor drags Superman (Jon Kent) through the mud and (falsely) accuses him of murdering one of the Gamorra Corps members.
 Luthor refers to Jon as a seventeen-year-old, but he recently turned eighteen.
 It’s likely Luthor doesn’t know his exact age, that he’s trying to belittle him, or both.
 Meanwhile, Superman helps people struggling with a weather bomb in Ireland.
 In Blüdhaven, Dick and Babs phone Jon to keep him updated about Luthor’s speech.
 In Metropolis, Lois Lane confronts Luthor on live TV and asks him to be honest, bluffing him with a fake Lasso of Truth.
 When one of Luthor’s security puts his hands on Lois, Jon shows up and escorts her to safety.
 Back at the Lane-Kent apartment, Jon and Jay decide to tell Lois that they are a couple, but Lois reveals that she already knew.
 Meanwhile, Batman interrogates the Gammorran ambassador, but he refuses to speak.
 Batman then does research on Jay, finding out seemingly bad news about him.
 The Caped Crusader then arranges for Lois and Jon to go to a Justice League safe house where they’ll be protected from Luthor and Harry Bendix.
 Batman visits Lois and Jon at their apartment and delivers a custom designed JL business card, upon which the top secret safe house details are written.
 The Dark Knight then personally flies Jon and Lois to the safe house, telling them both that Jay is not to be trusted.
 At the safe house (where Ma and Pa Kent already are), Batman cites that Jay is linked to the Badhnisian antihero group known as the Revolutionaries.
 Pa Kent surprises Batman, telling him that he used to speak with Alfred every week.
 Pa Kent also tells Batman that Jon can and should love anyone he wants.
 Jon asks Nightwing for advice before confronting Jay.
 Jay tells Jon that the Revolutionaries have occasionally gone extreme in their methods, but they are true freedom fighters and legit heroes.
 Jon then visits Flash (Wally West) at the Hall of Justice to check on the detained Inferno (of the Gamorra Corps).
 The Atom (Ryan Choi) enters Inferno’s head in an effort to remove Bendix’s mind-control implant, but Inferno activates his flame body in response.
 Jon performs super-speed emergency microsurgery with his heat vision, safely removing Inferno’s implant before Bendix can cause it to remotely self-destruct.
 Panicked, Bendix phones Luthor, telling him that it’s time to kill all the heroes.
 After Superman returns Inferno to his family, he gets an emergency call from the safe house.
 Thankfully, Krypto is on hand to fend off Luthor’s drone-bots.
 The next day, Dick Grayson meets with Luthor at LexCorp Tower to discuss a business proposition, but it’s really a ruse so he can bug Luthor’s office.
 Jon, Jay, and Dick listen-in as Luthor speaks with Bendix on the phone, obtaining proof that Senator James Henderson is in cahoots.
 In Washington, Superman and a masked Jay publicly accuse Senator Henderson of criminality, during which Krypto attacks the legislator, prompting Bendix to activate him as a monstrous Gamorra Corpsman.
 Jay is able to take down Senator Henderson, but he gets unmasked in the process, thus exposing himself as the leader of the Truth.

 –REFERENCE: In Detective Comics #1058 and Task Force Z #8.
 Batman sets up yet another new downtown Batcave, bigger than the other ones he’s created in the past year.
-This Batcave will have all the usual stuff—weapons, computers, experimental Bat-suits, vehicles, etc.
+This Batcave will have all the usual bric-a-brac—weapons, computers, experimental Bat-suits, vehicles, etc.

 –Task Force Z #4